 Answer: I have no idea what “stronglifts” is but it sounds like the same 5 sets of 5 reps that has been used by many.
 My answer is you should switch or change programs when:

 - When you want to start a superior program.

 Good luck and start thinking about the long term life of training and NOT how quickly you can stall out.
 At some point the idea of training principles, being smart and training hard will be in vogue.
 But as long as people are buying the quick fix, people will be selling shit.

+On another note.
+I got this album my 8th grade year - and this was huge for me.
+I had been part of the thrash/death world and this was a totally different take on dark music.
+You didn't need to play 1000mph or scream to have an effect.
+And it also introduced me to the underground production that I still love - nothing is worse than a perfect sounding album, one that sounds mechanized - one that isn't REAL.
+I understand some people don't like the "necro" sound of recording but there are a lot of morons out there.
+So do the math.
 I had a Samhain sticker on my skateboard and this is how you communicated with others - see who is part of which tribe.
 It was this sticker than led me to befriend a couple guys who I immediately formed a band with.
 We weren't that good but damn, we played with some conviction.
 But again, not very good.
 Give Samhain a shot - I believe November's Coming Fire is their best work (despite Initium making the Top 10 of best album covers ever).
 The songs "Birthright" and "Human Pony Girl" are highlights.
 This album takes me back to riding my Diamondback bike over to my friends' houses and just being a kid; Slayer, popping wheelies and prude girls.